Subject areas:

 Award value

-As part of the agreement between the CSC and King’s College London, successful students have their full international tuition fees covered by the university and receive, from the CSC, an annual living allowance (rate set by the CSC) plus overseas student health cover, return airfare to London and visa application fees.
-The Scholarships are valid for up to 4 years.
+As part of an agreement between the China Scholarship Council (CSC) and King’s College London, successful applicants will have their full international tuition fees waived by the university.
+In addition, the CSC provides an annual living allowance (currently set at £1,200–£1,350 per month*), overseas student health cover, return airfare to London, and visa application fees.

-You will not be asked to pay any ‘bench fees’.
-These should be waived or covered by the relevant supervisor/department/faculty at King’s.
+You will not be required to pay any ‘bench fees’.
+These should be waived or covered by your supervisor, department, or faculty at King’s.

-Please be aware that the cost of living in capital cities is usually higher than the rest of the country.
+*Please be aware that the cost of living in capital cities is usually higher than the rest of the country.
 This is true of London.
 Whilst funders may recognise this with their stipend levels, many CSC students choose to supplement their stipend in some way with additional funds.
-Please therefore also seek guidance on budgeting whilst living in London via the Money Advice webpages.
+We encourage you to consult the Money Advice webpages for guidance on budgeting while living in London.

 Eligibility criteria